pk-218/KotlinX/README.md

   - Java Development Kit version 8 or higher.
 Download JDK 11 [here](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html).

-  - Android Studio Bumblebee or higher installed with Android Gradle Plugin 7.1.4 or higher and Kotlin plguin version 1.5 or higher.
+  - Android Studio Bumblebee or higher installed with Android Gradle Plugin 7.1.4 or higher and Kotlin plugin version 1.5 or higher.
 Download Android Studio Bumblebee [here](https://developer.android.com/studio).

   - An Android Virtual Device with API level 21 or above to run the mobile application locally or a physical Android device with USB debugging turned on.